 I designed an acrylic (cut) case that can be plugged directly into the meter.
-It consists of five 3mm layers plus the PCB and is held together by four M2x6 T6 torx screws and M2x10 brass spacers.
+It consists of five 3mm layers plus the PCB and is held together by eight M2x6 T6 torx screws and four M2x10 brass spacers.

 The CAD (DXF) files as well as some SVGs ready to order from Formulor can be found in the repository.

 Mini USB connector